praveenkrjha/DotNetCoreApiMsTest/README.md

 Why not xUnit?
 xUnit is an excellent choice but does not have AssemblyInitialize like MS Test.
 AssemblyInitialize is a nice place to put all initalization logic for your test cases.

+# New Commit
+Don't know how the test project was missed.
+Adding it again.
+Also, added OpenCover to check code coverage.
+Run "DotNetCoreApiMsTest\SampleDotNetCoreApiTest\TestRunner2.cmd" from command prompt to check code coverage of your test cases.